teleprint-me/coinbase-pro/docs/01-Quickstart.md

 ## Subscriber and CoinbasePro.plug

-The `Subscriber` and `CoinbasePro` class allow you to create your own extensible classes.
+The `Subscriber` and `CoinbasePro` classes allow you to create your own extensible classes.
 If we find there is not a class or method that supports a particular pattern or solution, then we can create out own instead and easily attach it to a `client` instance.

 ```python
 #!/usr/bin/env python